arangodb/docs/3.10/deployment-oneshard.md

 ---
 layout: default
 description: >-
-  A OneShard deployment offers a practicable solution that enables significant performance improvements by massively reducing cluster-internal communication and allows running transactions with ACID guarantees on shard leaders
+  The OneShard feature offers a practicable solution that enables significantly improved performance and transactional guarantees for cluster deployments
 ---
 # OneShard